PRTG API v2 Overview

 , and not

 .
-Parentheses can be used to group expressions and to modify the evaluation order of the simple expressions within a complex filter expression.
+For this, parentheses are used to group expressions and to modify the evaluation order of the simple expressions within a complex filter expression.

 not